sony/nnabla/doc/python/tutorial/python_api.rst

     loss = F.reduce_mean(F.squared_error(y, label))

 We created a 5 layers deep MLP using for-loop.
-Note that only 3 lines of the code pottentially create infinitely deep neural networks.
-The next block adds helper functions to visialize the learned function.
+Note that only 3 lines of the code potentially create infinitely deep neural networks.
+The next block adds helper functions to visualize the learned function.

 .. code:: python